TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a markup-centric, server-agnostic, zero-reload client platform built to make web application development more scalable, more maintainable, and more efficient.
-We emphasize web _application_ because TIBET is specifically engineered to make building large web applications, applications with screens not pages, applications users often run for hours or often run offline, more manageable and enjoyable.
+TIBET 5.0 is a markup-centric, server-agnostic, zero-reload JavaScript platform built to make web application development more scalable, more maintainable, and more efficient.
+We emphasize web _application_ because TIBET is specifically engineered to make building large web applications, applications with screens not pages, applications users often run for hours or must run offline, more manageable and enjoyable.

 ### TIBET 5.0 is markup-centric.